 How to Measure Your Internet Speed Accurately

-To get a reliable measurement of your internet speed, it’s important to minimize variables that can skew results.
-Close unnecessary applications, connect your device directly to the modem via Ethernet if possible, and run multiple tests at different times of day.
-You can use online tools to measure your internet speed and monitor your connection’s performance over time.
+If you want accurate results, you've got to minimize things that mess with your test.
+Close apps you're not using, plug your device into the modem with an Ethernet cable if you can, and run the test a few times at different times of day.
+You can use online tools to measure your internet speed and check how your connection's holding up over time.

 Understanding Speed vs. Performance